bichangwei/PMAT/README.md

 # PMAT - an efficient assembly toolkit for plant mitochondrial genome
 <p align="center"><img src="misc/logo.png" alt="PMAT" width="600"></p>

-PMAT is an efficient tool for mitochondrial genome assembly.
+PMAT is an efficient toolkit for mitochondrial genome assembly.
 It can correct three-generation sequencing data using [canu](https://github.com/marbl/canu) or [NextDenovo](https://github.com/Nextomics/NextDenovo) and then use [Newbler](https://evomics.org/learning/assembly-and-alignment/newbler/) to assemble it.
 Finally, PMAT can identify mitochondrial genome sequences and generate mitochondrial genome structures.

 ## Installation